 Approach & RouteFrom the end of the highest road, cross the ditch and walk a further 100-150 metres up the road.
 From any convenient point that takes your fancy, make a beeline through the remaining slash at the top of the cut block to the old growth above.

 Proceed steeply at first up the well defined SW ridge following a reasonable boot path.
 We concluded that the origin of this path is probably elk hunters.
 We have seen large numbers of Roosevelt elk on both Alston and on neighbouring Sutton Peak.
 Unburied garbage and toilet paper below the Fin/Alston col served to reinforce this conclusion.
-Elk hunting on Vancouver Island is illegal at any time of the year.
-Anyone visiting Alston and able to collect any evidence of such illegal hunting is urged to report all details to the RCMP.
+Elk hunting on Vancouver Island is strictly controlled.
+Anyone visiting Alston and able to collect any evidence of illegal hunting is urged to report all details to the RCMP.

 From the last (most northerly) tarn in the meadows in the neighbourhood of N50 00.860 W126 13.941, take a direct line up the crest of the Alston/Fin col above.